-To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organisations, at the request of DFSNZ or at the request of the Athlete or other Person who has, or has been asserted to have, committed an anti-doping rule violation, or other violation of the Code, WADA may agree at any stage of the Results Management process, including after an appellate decision under Rule 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility and other Consequences.
+To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organisations, at the request of the Commission or at the request of the Athlete or other Person who has, or has been asserted to have, committed an anti-doping rule violation, or other violation of the Code, WADA may agree at any stage of the Results Management process, including after an appellate decision under Rule 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility and other Consequences.
 In exceptional circumstances, WADA may agree to suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Rule, or even no period of Ineligibility, no mandatory Public Disclosure and/or no return of prize money or payment of fines or costs.
 WADA’s approval shall be subject to reinstatement of Consequences, as otherwise provided in this Rule.
 Notwithstanding Rule 13, WADA’s decisions in the context of this Rule 10.7.1.2 may not be appealed.

-If DFSNZ suspends any part of an otherwise applicable sanction because of Substantial Assistance, then notice providing justification for the decision shall be provided to the other Anti- Doping Organisations with a right to appeal under Rule 13.2.3 as provided in Rule 14.
-In unique circumstances where WADA determines that it would be in the best interest of anti-doping, WADA may authorize DFSNZ to enter into appropriate confidentiality agreements limiting or delaying the disclosure of the Substantial Assistance agreement or the nature of Substantial Assistance being provided.
+If the Commission suspends any part of an otherwise applicable sanction because of Substantial Assistance, then notice providing justification for the decision shall be provided to the other Anti- Doping Organisations with a right to appeal under Rule 13.2.3 as provided in Rule 14.
+In unique circumstances where WADA determines that it would be in the best interest of anti-doping, WADA may authorize the Commission to enter into appropriate confidentiality agreements limiting or delaying the disclosure of the Substantial Assistance agreement or the nature of Substantial Assistance being provided.

 Admission of an Anti-Doping Rule Violation in the Absence of Other Evidence